arc64/www.tecks.co.nz/books/types-of-research-evidence/how-are-the-effects-of-teaching-on-learning-to-be-measured/the-relationship-detection-procedures-used-by-the-three-main-approaches-to-research/the-relationship-detection-procedures-used-by-cognitive-scientists.md

 ---
+grand_parent: 'How are the effects of teaching on learning to be measured? '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 2
+parent: 'The relationship detection procedures used by the three main approaches to research '
 title: 'The relationship detection procedures used by cognitive scientists '
 ---
 # The relationship detection procedures used by cognitive scientists